vedidev/android-profile/README.md

 android-profile
 ===============

-*This project is a part of [The SOOMLA Project](http://project.soom.la) which is a series of open source initiatives with a joint goal to help mobile game developers build engaging and monetizing games more easily.*
+*This project is a part of The [SOOMLA](http://www.soom.la) Framework, which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
+SOOMLA encourages better game designing, economy modeling and faster development.*

 The gist: